Courses

 Prerequisites: First-year chemistry and physics, vector calculus, ordinary differential equations, and the instructor's permission.

-Prerequisites: First-year chemistry and physics, vector calculus, ordinary differential equations, and the instructors permission.
 Part of an accelerated consideration of the essential chemical engineering principles from the undergraduate program, including selected topics from Introduction to Chemical Engineering, Transport Phenomena I and II, and Chemical Engineering Control.
 While required for all M.S. students with Scientist to Engineer status, the credits from this course may not be applied toward any chemical engineering degree

 CHEN E4002 ESSENTIALS OF CHEM ENGIN B. 3.00 points.